Go to Homepage

 ▲ top

-Pearls, antiques, and duty-free
+Pearls, antiques, Hongqiao

 Shanghai is close to China’s freshwater pearling areas of Jiangsu province and is therefore a great place to buy these precious gems.
 Mark this down in your Shanghai shopping diary.
-Shanghai Hongqiao International Pearl City (3721 Hongmei Road) is a multi-level pearl emporium.
-Most of the action is found on the third floor, where vendors sell a wide array of fresh water pearls and semi-precious stones, along with inexpensive crystal and plastic beads.
+Shanghai Hongqiao International Pearl City (3721 Hongmei Rd) is a multi-level pearl emporium.
+Most of the action is found on the third floor, where vendors sell a wide array of freshwater pearls and semi-precious stones, along with inexpensive crystal and plastic beads.
 Buy readymade jewellery or create your own custom designs, which can be strung on the spot.

-For antique rosewood furniture, head to the warehouse showroom of Hu & Hu Antiques in far-flung Hongqiao (Qing Xi Road 601-38, by Honggu Road).
+For antique rosewood furniture, head to the warehouse showroom of Hu & Hu Antiques in far-flung Hongqiao (Qing Xi Road 601-38, by Honggu Rd).
 The sisters-in-law Hu have a massive collection of well-restored Chinese antiques and customised reproductions, delivered fuss-free thanks to their fixed-pricing policy and international shipping.

-And if all this frantic Shanghai shopping hasn’t left you with a bruised wallet and swollen feet, then strap on your (probably new) dancing shoes and head for a night on the famed Shanghai tiles.
+And if all this frantic Shanghai fun shopping hasn’t left you with a bruised wallet and swollen feet, then strap on your (probably new) dancing shoes and head for a night on the famed Shanghai tiles.

 Send us your Feedback / Letter to the Editor